-If you are eligible for Medicare Part A, you can choose to purchase Medicare Part B. It is a voluntary program that requires you to pay monthly premiums.
+When Can I Start Receiving Medicare Part B Benefits?You can choose to purchase Medicare Part B benefits if you are eligible for Medicare Part A. It is a voluntary program that requires you to pay monthly premiums.
 For 2020, the standard premium is $144.60 (or higher depending on income).
-If you do not enroll in Part B when you are first eligible, you may have to pay a late enrollment penalty for as long as you have coverage.
+If you do not enroll in Part B when you are first eligible, you may have to pay a late enrollment penalty for as long as you have Part B coverage.

 Medicare Eligibility for People Under 65

 You are eligible for Medicare when you are under 65 years old if you: